 - 7. Programmatic changes since inception (if any): No programmatic changes have occurred.
 The only change has been in the amount of funding that has been allocated to support the Institute or Community Leadership. - 8.
 Evaluations of program/major findings: The Institute for Community Leadership has successfully met all contract requirements.
 Students and school leadership have reported that the opportunities that have been provided have built confidence in students to take a lead in their schools and communities to address equity issues, to support of non-violence solutions to local and world problems, and to participate with other students to bring awareness of civic engagement. - 9.
-Major challenges faced by the program: This program has existed over 17 years and been supported by the state legislature over those years.
+Major challenges faced by the program: This program has existed over 18 years and been supported by the state legislature over those years.
 They need continued legislative support to provide the programs that have been instituted in the districts and schools they serve. - 10.
 Future opportunities: The future holds great promise for the Institute for Community Leadership as they are working across states to expand the opportunities for students to participate in non-violence leadership and democracy education opportunities.
 Washington students that participate in their programs have the opportunity to work with students in other school districts within the state as well as with students in other states.
 The Institute is expanding these types of opportunities for Washington students. - 11.
-Statutory and/or Budget language: Budget Proviso: SSB 5883, Section 501(23) \$300,000 of the general fund--state appropriation for fiscal year 2018 is provided solely for a nonviolence and ethical leadership training and professional development program provided by the Institute for Community Leadership. - 12.
+Statutory and/or Budget language: Budget Proviso: ESSB 5048, Sec.
+501 (23) -\$300,000 of the general fund--state appropriation for fiscal year 2019 is provided solely for the Institute for Community Leadership to provide a non-violence and leadership training program. - 12.
 Other relevant information: This is one of the few programs funded by the state that specifically works with students to build citizenship skills, specifically to learn leadership skills that are needed to support a democratic society.
-The Institute was first funded in the FY 2001-02 budget. - 13.
-List of schools/districts receiving assistance: See OSPI website.
+The Institute was first funded in the FY 2001-02 budget.

-14. Program Contact Information: Gayle Pauley
+- 13. List of schools/districts receiving assistance: See OSPI website - 14.
+Program Contact Information: Gayle Pauley

-Gayle.Pauley@k12.wa.us
+Gayle.Pauley@k12.wa.us 360-725-6170